Associate Professor of English, Columbia University and Barnard College

-Maura Spiegel has a joint appointment at Columbia University and Barnard College where she teaches literature, film and American Studies.
-Associate director of the Program for Narrative Medicine at Columbia College of Physicians and Surgeons, she teaches film to second-year medical students, as well as graduate students in the Master of Science Program in Narrative Medicine at Columbia.
-Recently she ran a writing workshop for the staff of the NYU/Bellevue Program for Survivor’s of Torture.
+Maura Spiegel has a joint appointment at Columbia University and Barnard College, where she teaches literature, film and American Studies, and she is Associate director of the Program for Narrative Medicine at Columbia College of Physicians and Surgeons, she teaches film to second-year medical students, as well as graduate students in the Master of Science Program in Narrative Medicine at Columbia.
+She recently ran a writing workshop for the staff of the NYU/Bellevue Program for Survivor’s of Torture.
 She is the co-author of The Grim Reader: Writings on Death, Dying and Living on (Anchor/Doubleday); she has recently edited new editions of Upton Sinclair’s The Jungle and Edgar Rice Burroughs’ Tarzan of the Apes for the Barnes & Noble Classics Series.
 She co-edited the journal Literature and Medicine for seven years, has written for The New York Times, and has published essays on many topics.
 She is currently writing a book about the films of Sidney Lumet.